 We are addressing the large and growing U.S. health insurance market.
 The U.S. under-age 65 private health insurance market consists of approximately 175 million people.
 The PPACA is widely expected to expand coverage among the 47 million uninsured Americans through its individual and employer mandates, premium subsidies, state health insurance exchanges and ban on withholding coverage due to pre-existing medical conditions.
-We have penetrated less than 5% of our existing Network Partners who cover approximately 30% of the under-age 65 private health insurance market.
+We further see an opportunity to address the 51 million Medicare-eligible Americans and have been involved in industry-wide efforts to expand HSA eligibility to this large and growing population.
+To date, we have penetrated less than 5% of our existing Network Partners who cover approximately 30% of the under-age 65 private health insurance market.

 Health insurance is in the midst of major structural change.
 Despite multiple efforts by employers, health plans and government, health insurance premium increases have exceeded worker-earnings increases and inflation in every year since 1998.
 Premiums have nearly tripled in that time, while worker earnings have increased 54%.
 In response, employers and health plans are increasingly adopting health insurance plans in which consumers own more financial responsibility through higher deductibles, increasingly utilizing HSA Plans.
 We believe the secular shift to greater consumer responsibility will require a shift to a health insurance model that approaches patients as consumers.
-We believe we enable this disruption of the traditional health insurance model by creating incentivized, engaged and empowered healthcare
+We believe we enable this disruption of the traditional health insurance model by creating incentivized, engaged and empowered healthcare consumers.